mendix/docs/content/en/docs/partners/siemens/mindsphere/mendix-on-mindsphere/mindsphere-example-app.md

 This documentation provides more explanation of the Insights Hub example app.
 Please note that this app is not production-ready.
 It is designed as an example of how you might begin to build a Mendix/Insights Hub app.

 You can get more detailed information on how to deploy your app to the Insights Hub Platform in [Siemens Insights Hub – deployment](/developerportal/deploy/deploying-to-mindsphere/).
-If your are interested in how to develop a Insights Hub app with Mendix we recommend a visit to our learning path [Build a Insights Hub app with Mendix](https://academy.mendix.com/link/path/80/Build-a-MindSphere-app-with-Mendix).
+If your are interested in how to develop an Insights Hub app with Mendix we recommend a visit to our learning path [Build an Insights Hub app with Mendix](https://academy.mendix.com/link/path/80/Build-a-MindSphere-app-with-Mendix).

 ## 2 Prerequisites